-[To accompany bill S. 1100.]
+[To accompany bill H. R. 7475.]

-The Committee on Indian Affairs have had under consideration the bill (S. 1100) to amend section 9 of an act entitled "An act making appropriations for the current and contingent expenses of the Indian Department and for fulfilling treaty stipulations with various Indian tribes for the year ending June 30, 1886, and for other purposes," approved March 3, 1885, and submit the following:
+The Committee on Indian Affairs, to whom the bill H. R. 2844 was referred, supplementary and amendatory of section 9 of an act entitled "An act making appropriations for the current and contingent expenses of the Indian Department and for fulfilling treaty stipulations with various Indian tribes for the year ending June 30, 1886, and for other purposes," approved March 3, 1885, submit the following: